TuanTTranCS/concordia-bigdata-project/README.md

 ### Limitations

-Along with some Random Forest algorithm’s disadvantages [6] such as: huge amount of computational costs and memory to train a large number of deep trees, predictions are slower so that it could put challenges and pressure on applications and the trained model is less explainable than an individual decision tree; the rolling window approach also ignores the long term relation between features from the previous timestamp and involve heavy feature engineering.
+Along with some Random Forest algorithm’s disadvantages [6] such as: huge amount of computational costs and memory to train a large number of deep trees, predictions are slower so that it could put challenges and pressure on applications, and the trained model is less explainable than an individual decision tree; the rolling window approach also ignores the long term relation between features from the previous timestamp and involve heavy feature engineering.

 ### Future Work